jfrog/charts/stable/mission-control/README.md

 Create trust between the nodes by copying the ca.crt from the Artifactory server under $JFROG_HOME/artifactory/var/etc/access/keys to of the nodes you would like to set trust with under $JFROG_HOME/<product>/var/etc/security/keys/trusted.
 For more details, Please refer [here](https://www.jfrog.com/confluence/display/JFROG/Managing+TLS+Certificates).

-To add this certificate to missioncontrol, Create a configmaps.yaml file with the following content:
+To add this certificate to mission control, Create a configmaps.yaml file with the following content:

 ```yaml
 common: